Tobix99/ha-health-check/README.md

 The health check automatically detects when Home Assistant is performing a backup (creating, receiving, or restoring).
 During backup operations, the `/healthz` endpoint always returns healthy, regardless of keepalive staleness.
 This prevents Kubernetes from killing the pod mid-backup.

-Backups are CPU-intensive and can block the event loop, which prevents the keepalive timer from firing.
+During a backup, the recorder integration locks the database for writes to ensure consistency.
+This prevents the keepalive timer from persisting state updates, causing stale sensor readings.
 Without backup awareness, the health check would report unhealthy and Kubernetes would terminate the pod — interrupting the backup and causing unnecessary downtime.

 The health check logs at INFO level when it starts suppressing failures due to a backup, and again when normal operation resumes.
 During backup, the response includes an extra field: